 The lung cancer threat is just one reason cleaner cookstoves save and transform lives.
 Right now, pioneering organisations are helping families move from polluting cookstoves and fires to safer models.
 But these innovators need urgent support.

-3.8 million people are killed by smoke from polluting cook stoves every year, and about 8% of these deaths – roughly 300,000 – are a result of lung cancer.
+Every year 3.8 million people are killed by smoke from polluting cooking methods, and about 8% of these deaths – roughly 300,000 – are a result of lung cancer.
 In total, about 17% of adult lung cancer deaths are caused by cooking-related household air pollution.
 Globally, women are more likely to prepare food than men, so they face a much greatest risk.

 Safer cookstove designs are better insulated and burn fuel more efficiently (both improvements cut the amount of fuel burned), or use chimneys to remove smoke from the home.
 They can also help people switch to cleaner burning fuels, like briquettes made from biological waste such as sawdust and coconut shells.